KK17811/TDS-Project-2/goodreads/README.md

 # Dataset Analysis

-**Unveiling the World of Happiness: Analyzing the Happiness Dataset**
+**Unveiling the World of Goodreads: Analyzing the Goodreads Dataset**

 In the fast-paced world of entertainment, every title, every review, and every viewer's opinion matters.
 Our journey begins with a comprehensive exploration of a captivating dataset, aptly named `media.csv`, which holds the key to understanding the intricate tapestry of media consumption.
 This dataset comprises 2,652 entries, each shedding light on various aspects of media, encapsulated in 8 distinct columns.
 From the dates of release to the languages spoken and the ratings given, this dataset serves as a window into the preferences and perceptions of audiences around the globe.